University of Oxford: Teaching and degrees

 Undergraduate teaching is centred on the tutorial, where 1–4 students spend an hour with an academic discussing their week's work, usually an essay (humanities, most social sciences, some mathematical, physical, and life sciences) or problem sheet (most mathematical, physical, and life sciences, and some social sciences).
 The university itself is responsible for conducting examinations and conferring degrees.
 Undergraduate teaching takes place during three eight-week academic terms: Michaelmas, Hilary and Trinity.
 (These are officially known as 'Full Term': 'Term' is a lengthier period with little practical significance.)
 Internally, the weeks in a term begin on Sundays, and are referred to numerically, with the initial week known as "first week", the last as "eighth week" and with the numbering extended to refer to weeks before and after term (for example "noughth week" precedes term).
 Undergraduates must be in residence from Thursday of 0th week.
 These teaching terms are shorter than those of most other British universities, and their total duration amounts to less than half the year.
 However, undergraduates are also expected to do some academic work during the three holidays (known as the Christmas, Easter, and Long Vacations).

-Research degrees at the master's and doctoral level are conferred in all subjects studied at graduate level at the university.